tmokmss/deploy-time-build/README.md

 ```

 Note that it is possible to pass environment variable `VITE_API_ENDPOINT: api.url` to the construct, which is resolved on deploy time, and injected to the build environment (a vite process in this case.)
-The resulting build artifacts will be deployed to `destinationBucket` using a [`s3-deployment.BucketDeployment`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3_deployment.BucketDeployment.html) construct.
+The resulting build artifacts will be deployed to `destinationBucket` from CodeBuild.

 You can specify multiple input assets by `assets` property.
 These assets are extracted to respective sub directories.
 For example, assume you specified assets like the following: